IQTLabs/ClaimMatching/README.md

 message that includes a link.
 Click on the link and follow the on-screen instructions to give Fact Check API permission to use your API key.
 5. Run `main.py` again following the directions above to successfully fetch the data.

+### Postgres Tweet Data Setup
+1. Inside secret.json, insert your Postgres API key between the empty quotes.
+For example, if the API key is MY PASSWORD, the secret.json should have the contents {"key":"", "tweet_db_pwd":"MY PASSWORD"}.
+2. When you run the Claim Matcher, follow the flags for PostgreSQL for search/candidate data.

+### Local Tweet Data Setup
+1. Hydrate the Twitter data located at the [COVID-19 Twitter data respository](https://github.com/echen102/COVID-19-TweetIDs) as jsonl files.
+2. Move the desired hydrated jsonl files to `data_samples/tweets/`.
+3. When you run the Claim Matcher, follow the flags for local tweets for search/candidate data.

 ### Manual Search Set Setup
 1. Open `config.yml` with a text editor in the repository root.